And how to get a book deal yourself …

 Either way, those numbers are larger than the number of debut novels being listed by elite UK or US publishers today.
 So you need to be (at least!) an Olympian-of-writing to make the grade.

 That’s the bad news.

 If you are in the world’s top 20-30 sprinters, you will get selected for the Olympics.
 If you’ve written one of the best espionage novels of the year, you will get published.

 In brutal market conditions, the standard required by top publishers is rising all the time, but the best work still gets selected, still attracts advances and investment, still gets published.
 What you need to worry about more than anything else is the quality of your work.
-Promising will not do, but dazzling is essential.
+A promising book will not do, a dazzling book is essential.

 A Little Bit Of Boasting

 At Jericho Writers we have helped many writers not only find their perfect agent, but go on to become bestselling authors!
 Through our Agent 121 meetings, and our AgentMatch service (available to members)we help make those author dreams more attainable.
 And that’s not because we’re miracle workers, but because we focus relentlessly on the quality of your work and ensuring you know where to look for the perfect match.